Bradford Dudley Hill: Grounds

 In 1979, Dudley Hill moved to a piece of land on the corner of Parry Lane and Lower Lane.
 The club named the ground the Neil Hunt Memorial Ground after a player who died during a game.

 The ground contains a small covered stand behind one set off posts.
 There are changing rooms in one corner of the ground next to the club hose which is accessible from Lower Lane.

-Club achievements
+Other teams

-Dudley Hill have beaten several established professional rugby league teams, including York City Knights, and Keighley Cougars.
 In 2012, in addition to the senior team, the club ran teams at six junior age levels, had a women's team, Dudley Hill Diamonds, and a team in the Pennine League Division 4.